jperezmota/BudgetWebApp/README.md

 </p>

 A Web Application to register your Income and Expenses to give you visibility of your available Budget and track your finances.

+## Built with

+* Vanilla JavaScript using the Module Pattern.

+If you want to learn more about the pattern, please read the following article: [JavaScript Module Pattern by Ben Cherry](http://www.adequatelygood.com/JavaScript-Module-Pattern-In-Depth.html)

 ## Installation Process